bowtie-json-schema/bowtie/docs/index.rst

 Add a ``Dockerfile`` which runs as its entry point a bowtie-compatible process to the ``implementations/`` directory in the root of this repository.

 Name your directory ``<(ascii-compatible-name-of-)language-your-implementation-is-written-in>-<language-specific-package-identifier>``, so if your implementation is written in B++ and called ``flooblekins``, name the directory ``bpp-flooblekins``.

+Please use an alpine or slim image to keep the sizes small.